Deploy Microsoft Dynamics 365 for Outlook by using Group Policy

 Type the full path or locate the Dynamics 365 for Outlook Windows Installer package (CRMClient_64.msi or CRMClient_32.msi) that was created by the administrative installation, and then click Open.
 For more information about how to create an administrative install package for Dynamics 365 for Outlook, see the /A parameter in Install Microsoft Dynamics 365 for Outlook using a Command Prompt.

-By default, the package name is Microsoft Dynamics 365 for Customer Engagement apps <version> for Outlook for both 32-bit and 64-bit packages.
+By default, the package name is Microsoft Dynamics 365 apps <version> for Outlook for both 32-bit and 64-bit packages.
 Consider renaming the package to Dynamics 365 for Outlook <version> 64-(bit) or Dynamics 365 for Outlook <version> (32-bit).
 This name appears in Control Panel in the list of programs to install from the network.

 In the Deploy Software dialog, select Publish to publish the Dynamics 365 for Outlook application, and then click OK.

 By default, Dynamics 365 for Outlook is available in Control Panel for all authenticated users the next time that they log on to the domain.
-To limit the scope to a specific organizational unit (OU), group, or individual user, in Group Policy Management, expand Group Policy Objects, and click the GPO named Microsoft Dynamics 365 for Customer Engagement apps Users, and then add or remove the security objects that you want, such as a group, in the Security Filtering area of the publication on the Scope tab.
+To limit the scope to a specific organizational unit (OU), group, or individual user, in Group Policy Management, expand Group Policy Objects, and click the GPO named Microsoft Dynamics 365 apps Users, and then add or remove the security objects that you want, such as a group, in the Security Filtering area of the publication on the Scope tab.

 Publish versus Assign